 All-Ceramic Dental Crowns Procedure Overview

-A dental crowns is fitted as part of a two stage process.
+A dental crown is fitted as part of a two-stage process.
 During your first visit, your tooth is evaluated using x-rays to determine the amount of damage that needs to be repaired.

-The tooth is then prepared by removing a portion of the enamel around and across the top so it can support the crown.
+The tooth is then prepared by removing a portion of the enamel around and across the top to support the crown.
 The patient is fitted with a temporary acrylic crown.